Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation

 \section{Additional Technical Details}

-\textbf{Ground Truth Segmentation to Boxes:} Instance-based image warping requires bounding boxes, which are not provided in some semantic segmentation benchmarks like GTA~\cite{richter2016playing}.
-To circumvent this, we generate ``from-seg'' bounding boxes from ground truth semantic segmentation maps.
-We do this by identifying connected components that represent individual instances of foreground categories — specifically, traffic lights, traffic signs, persons, riders, cars, trucks, buses, trains, motorcycles, and bikes.

-For each ``from-seg'' instance, we compute the bounding boxes by finding the minimum enclosing axis-aligned rectangle.
-These ``from-seg'' bounding boxes are then employed for instance-level image warping in a similar manner to ground truth bounding boxes. \
+\textbf{Ground Truth Segmentation to Boxes:} Instance-level saliency guided image warping requires bounding boxes, which are not provided in some semantic segmentation benchmarks like GTA~\cite{richter2016playing}.
+To address this, we generate `from-seg' bounding boxes from ground truth semantic segmentation maps.
+Specifically, we first identify connected components representing individual instances of foreground categories, including traffic lights, traffic signs, persons, riders, cars, trucks, buses, trains, motorcycles, and bikes.
+For each `from-seg' instance, we then compute the bounding boxes by finding the minimum enclosing axis-aligned rectangle.
+These `from-seg' bounding boxes are finally used for instance-level saliency guidance in the same way as ground truth bounding boxes.